Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 Phillip Gwynne’s first novel Deadly Unna? was the literary hit of 1998 winning Children’s Book of the Year and selling over 200,000 copies.
 It was made into the feature film Australian Rules for which Phillip’s screenplay won an AFI award in 2002.
-Since then Phillip’s novels have all received both high acclaim and popularity amongst readers including his young adult novel Swerve which was shortlisted for many awards amongst them the 2010 Prime Minister’s Award and the Golden Inky.

 I was a professional AFL footballer.
 I graduated as a Marine Biologist and worked for Northern Territory fisheries.
 I have also worked as a computer programmer.
 I have taught English as a second language.
 I have picked fruit.
 I’ve done lots of stuff!